Cyfrin/foundry-merkle-airdrop-cu/README.md

 make sign
 ```

-Retrieve the signature bytes outputted to the terminal and add them to `Interact.s.sol`.
+Retrieve the signature bytes outputted to the terminal and add them to `Interact.s.sol` *making sure to remove the `0x` prefix*.

 Additionally, if you have modified the claiming addresses in the merkle tree, you will need to update the proofs in this file too (which you can get from `output.json`)

 ### Claim your airdrop